ascendsoftware/oapi-codegen/README.md

+## Ascend Notes
+This repo was forked from the upstream because the XML support was insufficient for the Payments project, and integration to Workday.
+See the commit history for more details.

+## Ascend Installation
+To install the Ascend version of oapi-codgen just execute the following command:

+`go install github.com/ascendsoftware/oapi-codegen/cmd/oapi-codegen@v1.0.3`

+where `v1.0.3` is the Github Tag version to use, so please verify which version is the latest before installation.

+---

 ## OpenAPI Client and Server Code Generator

 ⚠️ This README may be for the latest development version, which may contain